 The town's annual Superman Celebration draws thousands of visitors from around the world to Metropolis.
 During the celebration, the town's streets are lined with stands selling collectibles and Superman fans dressed up for costume contests.
 McDaniel says that when foreign tourists arrive for the festival, they're often shocked not to find skyscrapers and a bustling urban atmosphere.

-The 39th annual Superman Celebration takes place from June 8-11, 2017.
+The annual Superman Celebration takes place each year in June.
 To find out more about Metropolis, Illinois, head over to the city's tourism website.